 The technology is real.
 Washington is corrupt.
 It’s only a matter of time before this isn’t just an intriguing idea for a political thriller.

 Please note: Even though the premise of this book is about a vaccination that isn’t a vaccination, I’m NOT an antivaxer.
 Earlier, I was quite concerned about the speed of the vaccine coming to market–not because I was worried about what might be embedded in the vaccine but because there wouldn’t be adequate testing.
-For too many months, the vaccine creation process seemed to be more about politics than public safety.
-Now that it looks like we have safe, well-tested vaccines, I’m eager to get the vaccination and get on with life.
+All that shifted for me and I was convinced the vaccination was safe.
+In February, I got my first vaccine and a month later, my second.
+I’m looking forward to getting a booster shot in the next few months.

 Why this book?
 Why now?